-Let’s be honest, the media generally do not care about academic research.
+Let’s be honest, the media do not care about academic research.
 When we issue press releases for a new publication it’s because we want to share it.
 However even if it’s published in an open access journal newspapers will rarely link to the actual paper anyway.
-Even PR companies have a tendency to act as gatekeepers for the actual paper, and promote the top line findings without allowing third parties to actually verify them.
-We have a crisis of scientific replication and yet there’s a complete disjoint between how research is presented and our ability to engage with it.
+Even PR companies act as gatekeepers for the actual paper, and promote the top line findings without allowing third parties to actually verify them.
+We have a crisis of scientific replication, and yet there’s a complete disjoint between how research is presented and our ability to engage with it.

 Journalists don’t care about your research, they care about their article.
 They are writing articles to a deadline and need to fill them.
 They need contacts who will be available and tell them what they expect to hear.
 Editors don’t care about your research.
 They care about copy.
 They need people who supply well written content on a theme they want to publish.

 I am aware that my profession and institution are underrepresented by people who aren’t white males.
 And as a white male I should reflect on my role in that.
 As I lose the novelty of youth I question whether the best use of my time is supplying free content to unremarkable publications by crowding out other voices.

 Pivoting away from attempts to promote our research profile, however, doesn’t mean wallowing in academic irrelevance, and it doesn’t mean giving up on communicating economic ideas.
 It just means a recognition that our biggest value to the media is almost certainly a result of our teaching knowledge rather than our research findings.
 This is because the pool of media interest in which we’re able to play in is much wider when we act as teachers rather than researchers.